iamdonovan/iamdonovan.github.io/docs/teaching/hpc-intro/shell/input.rst

     :align: center
     :alt: the first five lines of the sorted output of the wc command

-|br| Now, you'll notice that we need some way of removing the total from the output - we'll come back to this later.
+|br| Now, you'll notice that we need some way of removing the total from the output.
+Can you think of a way to do this,
+using the techniques introduced above?

 grep and regular expressions
 -----------------------------